 Salary and Job Outlook

-Top paying industries are architectural, engineering, and related services, scientific research and development, aerospace products and parts, motor vehicle parts, and the Federal Executive branch.
+The top paying industries are architectural, engineering, and related services, scientific research and development, aerospace products and parts, motor vehicle parts, and the Federal Executive branch.
 Top paying states are Alaska, D.C., New Mexico, Louisiana, and Texas.
-All of these areas and locations pay well over $100K.

-Average job growth across industries is 5-7 percent.
-Mechanical engineering jobs are projected to grow 9 percent over the next few years.
-This is a bit faster than the national average.
-While job prospects are decent, expect some competition.
+The BLS predicts that the demand for mechanical engineers will increase 7 percent by 2030, which is about as fast as average for all occupations.
+While job prospects are promising, expect some competition.
 If you want to stand out above the crowd, learn as much as you can about 3D printing and virtual simulations.
-Mastering those two things will put you in high demand.
+Mastering those two aspects will put you in high demand.

 Careers Within the Mechanical Engineering Discipline